WeronikaWoronicz/playwright-example-lokalise/Readme.md

 ## Improvement ideas

-* It was not required in the assignment, but adding more users and optimzing login, can increase performance of tests.
+Adding more users and optimzing login, can increase performance of tests.
+Also would be great to add test data injection, to make project more scalable.